Home » Symptoms » Cat Symptoms A-Z » Urine outside the Litter Box

 -

 What role does the cleanliness of the litter box play?
-A clean litter box is crucial, as cats are very clean animals.
-Cleaning too infrequently can cause the cat to seek alternative places for urination.
+A clean litter box is essential, as cats are very clean animals.
+Cleaning too infrequently can cause the cat to look for alternative places to urinate.

 -